-The land on which Belwin Conservancy exists is the ancestral home of the Wahpekute Dakhota people, original stewards of this region.
-We recognize that despite efforts to exterminate and diminish the Dakhota, their connection to land, water, history, and lifeways perseveres today.
+The land on which Belwin Conservancy exists is the ancestral home of the Wahpekute Dakota people, original stewards of this region.
+We recognize that despite efforts to exterminate and diminish the Dakota, their connection to this land, water, history, and lifeways perseveres today.
 We pay our respects to their Elders past, present and emerging.

-Mni Sota Makoce (Minnesota) has been home to the Dakhota people for over 12,000 years.
-There are many places of cultural and historical significance for the Dakhota throughout the region currently referred to as the Twin Cities metro area; none more so than The Bdote, the meeting place of the rivers currently referred to as the Mississippi and Minnesota Rivers.
-For the Dakhota, this convergence represents the center of the Universe, Maka Cokaya Kin.
+Mni Sota Makoce (Minnesota) has been home to the Dakota people for over 12,000 years.
+There are many places of cultural and historical significance for the Dakota throughout the region currently referred to as the Twin Cities metro area; none more so than The Bdote, the meeting place of the rivers currently referred to as the Mississippi and Minnesota Rivers.
+For the Dakota, this convergence represents the center of the Universe, Maka Cokaya Kin.
 It tells their birthing story.

-The Wahpekute Dakhota are the original custodians of the land on which Belwin Conservancy operates.
-Connection and relationship with the land and water throughout Mni Sota Makoce are central to the Dakhota lifeways.
+The Wahpekute Dakota are the original custodians of the land on which Belwin Conservancy operates.
+Connection and relationship with the land and water throughout Mni Sota Makoce are central to the Dakota lifeways.

 - Investing in pioneering partnerships to produce clean energy